The Benefits of Being Your Own Developmental Editor: A Writer's Guide

 Pacing is about rhythm—how fast or slow the story feels.
 It’s not about constant action.
 It’s about when you zoom in, when you zoom out, and when to let things breathe.

-Check for scenes that stall.
+Check for scenes that sag in the middle.
 Cut anything that feels like filler.
-Let quiet moments stay quiet, but only if they’re carrying emotional weight/emotional tension.
+Let quiet moments stay, but only if they’re carrying emotional weight/emotional tension.

 Theme